 If you decide that Engineering isn’t for you while taking classes at SCF, you can switch into any other degree program that SCF offers.
 However, this will revoke your UF admission through the Gator Engineering at State College of Florida program, and you must go through the traditional transfer application route for your program of choice.

-For more information please visit us at https://www.eng.ufl.edu/gescf, email us at gescf@eng.ufl.edu, give us a call!
+For more information please visit us at https://www.eng.ufl.edu/gescf or email us at partnership@eng.ufl.edu.

-No. Aerospace Engineering, Computer Engineering, Computer Science Engineering, Digital Arts & Sciences, Electrical Engineering and Mechanical Engineering are the only majors that are a part of this program at this time.
+No. Aerospace Engineering, Computer Engineering, Computer Science Engineering, Digital Arts & Sciences, Electrical Engineering, and Mechanical Engineering are the only majors that are a part of the program at this time.

 If a student wants to study a different engineering major (for example, Civil Engineering) and indicates that on their application, they will never be considered for the Gator Engineering at State College of Florida program.
 Only students who have indicated one of the majors offered as part of this program and are invited to participate in the program can be a part of Gator Engineering at State College of Florida.